audeering/audb/benchmarks/README.md

 ## audb.Dependencies methods using polars

-Pyarrow was further  compared to a reimplenentation  of the dependency module  by  monkeypatching using  the  polars  dataframe engine.
-All methods of `audb.Dependencies` were reimplemented using `polars`.
+Handling of the dependency table with `pandas` was further compared to handling it with `polars`, by reimplementing all methods of `audb.Dependencies` using `polars`.

 * CPU: 12th Gen Intel Core i7-1255U
 * RAM: 15.66 GB